allenai/scientific-claim-generation/README.md

 In this case, the context consists of the surounding two sentences from the original citance.
 During generation, we sample multiple generations from the language model for a given citance.
 We use half of the number of noun chunks in the original citance as the number of sample generations.

-### Curriculum learning
-We attempted to improve over the base models by using curriculum learning.
-We gradually introduce more data to either re-train the NER module (in the zero-shot case) or BART (in the supervised case) by selecting claims which are easily verifiable by an external pre-trained fact checking model.
-We use the [ParagraphJointModel](https://arxiv.org/abs/2012.14500) pre-trained on FEVER and SciFact to rank claims.
-Generated claims are paired with the abstracts of the documents which their original citances reference, which gives a set of probabilities $P = {p_0,...,p_N}$ for each generated claim.
-The score for a given claim is then $s = max_{i}(p_i[SUPPORT] - p_i[CONTRADICT])$.
-We then rank all claims using this score and select all claims where $s > 0.5$ to re-train the model.
-For the supervised setting this is straight-forward (pair the claim with the original citance).
-In the NER case, we take the *entity* from the accepted claims, pair them with their original citances, and re-train an NER model starting from the scispacy `en_core_sci_md` model, which is trained on MedMentions.

 ### Claim variants
 #### SUPPORT
 `SUPPORT` claims are created by pairing a generated claim as-is with the abstracts of documents that are cited in the original citance.
 Since rationales are not labeled in this setup, one should train a model such as LongChecker using these claims (which can perform inference using the entire abstract).